-Coco Chanel, consumed with disappointment, humiliation and revenge, once let a large uncut emerald slip from her hands, into the sea.
+Coco Chanel, consumed with disappointment, once let a large uncut emerald slip from her hands, into the sea.
 She had found the gemstone hidden in a crate of vegetables, delivered to her on board The Flying Cloud by her lover at the time (she had many), Hugh Grosvenor, 2nd Duke of Westminster, who was attempting to make amends for an affair.

 He was the kind of man whose wealth could provide her with infinite financial security, even if she chose not to accept it; but whose fidelity could never be guaranteed.
 Before the Duke, there had been the friends and eventual rivals, Etienne Balsan and Arthur Capel; two lovers who simultaneously stole Chanel’s young heart, and together helped her set up the business that metamorphosed into one of the most successful brands in the history of haute couture.
 Later there was the economically challenged Grand Duke Dmitri of Russia, who was dependent on her for financial support.
 But with the Duke of Westminster, a six-foot tall 44-year-old, and the richest man in Britain, she faced the hopeless question of whether love, like money, could be counted upon.